amita-roy/Weather-App/README.md

 # Weather App

-> In this project I have used the api https://openweathermap.org/ for weather data.
-The current weather information is displayed for a any city that we enter.
-Along with weather information, I'm fetching the air pollution data aas well and displaying the quality of air from 1 to 5, Where 1 = Good, 2 = Fair, 3 = Moderate, 4 = Poor, 5 = Very Poor.
+> In this project I have used the API https://openweathermap.org/ for weather data.
+The current weather information is displayed for any city that we enter.
+Along with weather information, I'm fetching the air pollution data as well and displaying the quality of air from 1 to 5, Where 1 = Good, 2 = Fair, 3 = Moderate, 4 = Poor, 5 = Very Poor.

-- I have used a default Stockholm as a default city for first load.
+- I have used default Stockholm as a default city for the first load.
-- I have used Axios to work with asyncronous data.
+- I have used Axios to work with asynchronous data.
-- I have used momentjs for date, time and timezone conversion
+- I have used momentjs for a date, time, and timezone conversion
 - Enter the city name to get the weather information.
 - Weather icons are also changing as per the condition of the weather and as per the day or night.
-- Temerature can be changed on the click of 'C' and 'F' to display in Celcius or Farenheit.
+- Temperature can be changed with the click of 'C' and 'F' to display in Celcius or Fahrenheit.

 > Main Page
 > ![App](./src/assets/images/homepage.png)